 In general, providing increased protection for spawning greater amberjack would be expected to result in improvements in stock abundance and biomass and create indirect, long-term, positive economic effects presumably through the availability of increased numbers of fish in the future.
-However, there can be some direct, short-term negative economic effects as fewer fish would be available to harvest until the biomass of harvestable fish increases.
+However, there can be some direct, short-term negative economic effects as fewer fish could be available to harvest until the biomass of harvestable fish increases due to the decrease in the amount of time the species if open to harvest.

-Implementing a spawning season closure and harvest prohibition for the recreational sector would be expected to reduce landings of greater amberjack in the short-term and, consequently, consumer surplus (CS) as well under Alternative 2 in comparison to Alternative 1 (No Action).
-While the overall economic effects are expected to be minor, some recreational CS may be lost on trips when greater amberjack that are caught but must be discarded.
-Differences in economic effects between Alternative 1 and Alternative 2 are expected to be minimal due to the prohibition of commercial sale in April under either alternative.
+Implementing a spawning season closure and harvest prohibition for the recreational sector would be expected to reduce landings of greater amberjack in the short-term and, consequently, CS as well under Alternative 2 in comparison to Alternative 1 (No Action).
+Removing the April spawning season closure to allow for commercial quantities of greater amberjack to be harvest and sold under Alternative 3 would be expected to increase commercial landings and net operating revenue, as measured in PS.
+From a short-term economic benefits perspective, Alternative 3 would provide the highest economic benefits followed by Alternative 1 (No Action) and Alternative 2.

-The potential effects on coastal communities of modifying the greater amberjack spawning season closure sale and harvest limits would be a trade-off between the biological benefits of reduced harvest during the spawning season and resulting long term social benefits from a heathier stock.
+The potential effects on coastal communities of modifying the greater amberjack spawning season closure sale and harvest limits would be a trade-off between the biological benefits of reduced harvest during the spawning season and resulting long term social benefits from a heathier stock and the social benefits of year-round access to fishing opportunities for greater amberjack improving trip profitability and fish available on the market.
 In general, more restrictive management during spawning seasons may be biologically beneficial to the stock and contribute to sustainable fishing opportunities in the future.